-These 17 gadgets make great gifts
+These 17 gadgets and electronics make great gifts

 Hyperice Core Premium Bundle

 Hyperice—which makes very good, very strong percussion massage devices—tackled mental health care with the acquisition of Core, a physical meditation tool designed for breath training.
 The cute, very Zen orb uses gentle vibrations and pulses to help users get into a flow state in tune with app-led sessions and exercises.
 The product is designed to mesh seamlessly with your home or office design, and act as a gentle nudge toward maintaining a daily practice.
-The concept (admittedly) brought on giggles at first, but upon review we found the value in having a tangible device to reach for and clever app design that keeps you in the zone.
+Admittedly the concept brought on giggles at first, but upon review we found the value in having a tangible device to reach for and clever app design that keeps you in the zone.

 FlexiSpot Kana Bamboo Standing Desk